Xilinx/mlir-aie/tutorials/tutorial-5/flow/README.md

 Much like the tile DMA, the shim DMA has 2 DMA units, each with a read and write port, giving us 4 independent dma+channel data movers.
 Among all 4 data movers, we again have 16 buffer descriptors (bd) describing the rules of the data movement.
 The definition of these bds are declared within an AIE.shimDMA operation in the same way as the tile DMA.
 Please review the tile DMA operations in [tutorial-4](../tutorial-4) for more details.

 ### <ins>external_buffer</ins>
 The second operator is the definition of the external buffer. tile DMA moves data from the local memory of each AI Engine.
 But shim DMA moves data from external buffers (e.g. DDR).
-The `dmabBd` oeprator then needs to refer to this buffer in its definition.
+The `dmabBd` operator then needs to refer to this buffer in its definition.
 External buffers are defined with the `AIE.external_buffer` operation as shown below:
 ```
 %ext_buf70_in  = AIE.external_buffer {sym_name = "ddr_test_buffer_in"}: memref<256xi32>
 ```